Asian Infrastructure Investment Bank (AIIB) | Project-Affected People’s Mechanism (PPM)

 In September 2018, Accountability Counsel and its partners provided further recommendations on the AIIB’s Accountability Framework, which governs project approval procedures and the Board’s relationship to management.

+In December 2018, the AIIB Board of Directors approved a PPM policy, which will go into effect on March 31, 2019.
+We are currently undertaking an analysis of the policy.
 We will continue to work with NGO Forum on ADB and other partners in the International Advocates Working Group (IAWG) to ensure that the PPM is an effective avenue for remedy for communities negatively impacted by AIIB projects.

 Accountability for AIIB Financial Intermediary Financing